-What we love about expanded clay pebbles is that they are reusable, easy to clean, sustainable and most importantly super earth friendly.
-We try to be as green conscious as possible here and are as paperless as possible from our side.
+What we love about expanded clay pebbles as a growing medium is that they are reusable, easy to clean, sustainable and most importantly super earth friendly.
+We try to be as green-conscious as possible here at Grow Guru and are paperless as much as possible from our side.
 We maintain green ethics throughout our brand.

 Cocopeat is a byproduct from the coconut industry and is also a sustainable solution for hydroponic gardens.
 Its usually washed, processed and compressed into bricks, as is our Premium Coco peat range.
 Compressed cocopeat bricks expand to approximately 6-7 times in volume.

-Coco peat is inert can be applied in many ways, Coco peat pellets make a great germination medium as much as a simple coco peat and perlite mix would in a seedling tray.
+Coco peat is inert can be applied in many ways, Coco peat pellets make an excellent germination medium as much as pure coco peat and perlite mix would in a seedling tray.

 Water retention, aeration